ValkoVolodya/colums-in-cube/README.md

 ## Output

 1. Print all cube.
-2. Print sums of all colums from 3 areas.
+2. Print sums of all columns from 3 areas.
 3. Print the result.